Disk-MTH/UsableMacOS/README.md

 For most installations, you will need [Homebrew](https://docs.brew.sh/) installed on your Mac.

 You will have to grant permissions to each app for various features.
 Just read what they are asking for — everything is explained.

+Some of the app may be blocked by MacOS, you need to allow them in "Privacy & Security" settings

 Every configuration I provide below reflects my personal preferences; you are free to change them.